villim/alfred-workflow-unit-convertor/README.md

 # alfred3-workflow-temperature-convertor

-This is tool for converting between Celsius and Fahrenheit
+This is tool for unit converting, right now it contains:

+1. Temperature Convertor
+2. Distance Convertor